King County Comprehensive Plan: The Docket Process and Form

 - After the staff review is complete, a letter is sent to each submitter.

-- On the first business day of December, the County Executive transmits a Docket Report to the County Council.
+- On the last business day of April, the County Executive transmits a Docket Report to the County Council.
 Items recommended for approval move forward as part of the Comprehensive Plan update process.
 For items not recommended, proponents may petition the Council during the Comprehensive Plan update process.

 Staying Engaged After Submitting a Docket: Everyone submitting a docket request is added to the mailing list, or email list, for the Comprehensive Plan.
 This allows submitters to stay informed of milestones in the review process.
 Once the Docket Report is transmitted to the County Council, submitters are also added to the mailing list for Council agendas and are notified of opportunities for public testimony.